This is a paid review performed by an independent writer, according to our guidelines.

-- While the specs for this package may seem low, you are actually getting twice the RAM and nearly double the storage of most entry-level cloud hosting packages.
+- While the specs for this package may seem low, you are actually getting four times the RAM and nearly double the storage of most entry-level cloud hosting packages.

 Few hosting providers can compete with VM Rack’s entry-level HIPAA compliant offering, and it is an excellent package for health startups, small organizations, and solo practitioners alike.

-Unlike the packages listed above, the dedicated service has no preset parameters.
+Unlike the packages listed above, the enhanced and enterprise offering has no preset parameters.
 Clients have complete freedom over choosing their own CPU, memory, storage, and bandwidth requirements—paying in proportion to their chosen specifications.